aloussase/mal/README.md

 - [ ] keywords - this are specified in the original mal
 - [ ] records - simplified haskell-like records
 - [ ] named arguments by default - like in [Jakt](https://github.com/SerenityOS/jakt)
+- [ ] better error messages in the interpreter

 ## License